Honoring a Fallen Hero, Who Served Within the Mississippi National Guard. “Fallen, Yet Not Forgotten”

-Another great Soldier and Fallen Hero has been released from duty, passed from our ranks on January 9, 2023, and has moved on to his heavenly home.
-LTC(Ret) Leonard(Len) Necaise, a retired member of the MS Army National Guard, who had served within 2/20th Special Forces Group, 114th Area Support Group, and 31st ROAC, has departed and gone to a better place with our good Lord.
-He was also a Vietnam veteran.
+Another great Soldier and Fallen Hero has been released from duty, passed from our ranks on Aug 4, 2021.
+MAJ Burl (Buck) Leon Eure Jr. (Ret), age 75, who had served as a member of the MS Army National HQ STARC and a NGB tour officer has departed and gone to a better place with our good Lord.

 It takes a special person to serve within the military for their country, giving up their family time, comfort, and safety for their country, ultimately for all Americans to enjoy their freedoms, safety, and way of life.
 We now applaud you for your service to our country.
 A special message from General Douglas McArthur remains applicable today for our servicemen that have passed: “Old Soldiers never die; they just fade away”.